They are a group of muscles located in the legs.

 The long and short fibular muscles move the upper and lower ankle joints.

-At the lower ankle joint, its contraction leads to eversion (pronation), which means that the medial foot edge is reduced while the lateral foot edge is raised.
+At the lower ankle joint, its contraction leads to eversion (pronation), which reduces the medial foot edge while the lateral foot edge is raised.

 When the superficial fibular nerve is paralyzed, pronation of the foot is severely restricted.